almost/single-url-proxy/README.md

 Based on the Heroku sample Go app.

+Written by Thomas Parslow

+Create your online Escape Rooms using [Telescape Live](https://telescapelive.com)

 ## Running Locally

 Make sure you have [Go](http://golang.org/doc/install) version 1.12 or newer and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.